That’s what most would think about the cost of living in Singapore.

 Depending on your needs, you can choose to not go for the best of the best – premiums for private hospitals with “full” riders are extremely expensive now.

-Instead, consider “value” options where premiums are more affordable but there’s still adequate coverage.
+Instead, consider “value” options where premiums are more affordable yet still adequately cover potentially big medical bills.

 In Singapore, healthcare is expensive, and will likely to be that way for the foreseeable future.